Updated: August 24, 2021

 For me, the biggest advantage of being debt-free is never having to worry about debt collectors.
 And consequently, avoiding the emotional distress caused by their constant calls and letters.

-However, more than this, living a debt-free lifestyle also means being one step closer to reaching true wealth and financial freedom.
+However, living a debt-free lifestyle also means being one step closer to reaching true wealth and financial freedom.

 So, if you want to be debt-free, where or how do you begin?
 I believe it all starts with learning these eight financial habits.